gkrein/gkrein.github.io/research.md

 - **Percolation in dense nuclear matter**
   Investigating quark delocalization in neutron star matter and possible percolation transitions.

+- **Entanglement in the QCD vacuum**
+  Quantifying quark-antiquark and quark-gluon entanglement in the chirally broken QCD vacuum.

+- **Quantum computing in QCD**
+  Exploring real-time evolution of quark-gluon states using QCD toy models

 ---

 ## Collaborations